 Yes to both.
 When you sign up for the Short distance, you will be able to choose the stage you want to do in the form.
 If you want to do more than one stage separately, for example, 1 and 3, you can also do it, in this case you would have to make two different registrations, registering in each one for the chosen stage.

-Yes, it will be located very close to the finish line in each stage, you can check its location by clicking here.
+It will depend on the health situation.
+If so, it will be located very close to the finish line in each stage, you can check its location by clicking here.

-Whether you have chosen the Rock Camp option or not, at the beginning of each stage there is an area to leave your backpack with personal items that you don’t carry with you but that you will need at the end of the stage to, for example, change and shower.
+At the beginning of each stage there is an area to leave your backpack with personal items that you don’t carry with you but that you will need at the end of the stage to, for example, change and shower.
 The weight limit of this backpack is 10kg.
 The backpack is delivered at the start of each stage, and the collection is done at the finish line.

 It is mandatory to carry the track of each stage, either by GPS watch, handheld GPS, or with the mobile, either in the App that supports maps or directly in Google Maps.
 In the section distances you can find all the track information.